 The group collaborates with the NNSS (GB non-native species secretariat) and with international organisations such as CABI and EPPO (European and Mediterranean Plant Protection Organisation) on the biological control and risk assessment of aquatic plants.

-The group also participates with colleagues in the Netherlands in the EUPHRESCO (EUropean PHytosanitary RESearch COordination) Phytosanitary ERA-Net project to develop methods for eradicating and containing invasive alien (non-native) aquatic and riparian weed species relevant to the Netherlands, the UK and the wider EU.
+The group also participates in the EUPHRESCO project (European Phytosanitary Research Coordination) to develop methods for eradicating and containing invasive alien (non-native) aquatic and riparian weed species in Europe.

 Aquatic plant datasheets

-The following datasheets on common aquatic and riparian weeds and their control are available in PDF.
+A number of datasheets on common aquatic and riparian weeds and their control will soon be available here in pdf.
 Please note that the use of herbicides in Europe is governed by EU Plant Protection Products Directive EU/91/414.